The Law and the Precepts of the Lord

-As the Liturgical Year journeys onward into the Lenten Season in the afterglow of Christmas and the subsequent celebrations of the Holy Family, the Epiphany and of course the Baptism of the Lord, we take some time this Sunday to reflect on the Law of God.
-Oftentimes simply referred to as the Word, it's interesting to observe the Israelites, still essentially fresh on the heels of their Babylonian captivity, and their reaction to Ezra in the Book of Nehemiah as he works his way down the scrolled word.
-Their unmitigated joy quickly turned to weeping, perhaps in the face of such an awesome recitation of the spoken word, a common occurrence in what was a predominantly oral culture, or maybe it was simply their fear of inadequacy given the stringent and demanding nature of the Law.
+As the Liturgical Year journeys onward towards the Lenten Season in the afterglow of Christmas and the subsequent celebrations of the Holy Family, the Epiphany and of course the Baptism of the Lord, we take some time this Sunday to reflect on the Law of God.
+Oftentimes simply referred to as the Word, it's interesting to observe the Israelites, on the heels of their Babylonian captivity, and their reaction to Ezra in the Book of Nehemiah as he works his way down the scrolled word.
+Their joy quickly turned to weeping, perhaps in the face of such an awesome recitation of the spoken word, a common occurrence in what was a predominantly oral culture.
+Or maybe it was simply their fear of inadequacy given the stringent and demanding nature of the Law.

-But the Book of Nehemiah delivers a message drenched in redemption, one in which we are constantly reminded of God's unrelenting forgiveness.
+But the Book of Nehemiah delivers a message of redemption, one in which constantly reminds us of God's inexhaustible forgiveness.
 Themes of hope and restoration for a beleaguered flock resonate, and neither the magnitude of one's rebellion nor the length of time away are enough to deter God from joyfully welcoming us back to his family.
-Ezra reminds the Israelites of this as he implores the onlookers that they are "not be saddened by this day, for rejoicing in the Lord must be your strength".
+Ezra reminds the Israelites of this as he tells the onlookers that they are "not to be saddened by this day, for rejoicing in the Lord must be your strength".
 They in turn went on and put their faith into practice, galvanized by Ezra's words of encouragement.

-In St Paul's first Letter to the Corinthians, Paul rather literally reflects upon his own unique perspective of the Church serving as the "Body of Christ".
-By pointing out for instance that the eye relies on the foot to deliver it to its destination while the foot counts on the eye to guide it there, he offers up a practical example of how a thriving parish community can exist among each other for the good of all, working in concert to insure a harmonious society.
+In his first Letter to the Corinthians, Paul rather literally reflects upon his own unique perspective of the Church serving as the "Body of Christ.”
+By pointing out for instance that the eye relies on the foot to deliver it to its destination while the foot counts on the eye to guide it there, he offers up a practical example of how a thriving parish community can exist among each other for the good of all, working in concert to insure a harmonious and vibrant church community.

 In Luke's Gospel, Jesus seeks to proclaim his message to the Israelites, an appropriate companion passage to Nehemiah's earlier verse as He goes on to proclaim "The Spirit of the Lord is upon me, because he has anointed me to bring glad tidings to the poor.
 He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free, and to proclaim a year acceptable to the Lord."